Are You Losing Customers?

 The people coming to your website don’t want to be constantly bombarded with sales pitches.
 They also don’t just want to just hear about you.
 What your audience wants is to find out how you can help them.

-Don’t just focus on content that talks about you instead show them how your services will help them and show off your expertise as an industry leader.
+Don’t just focus on content that talks about you instead show them how your services can help them.

 3) Focusing too much on the sale and forgetting those just browsing